-You can edit the docker-compose files with any editor, like Visual Studio Code or Sublime, and run the application with the docker-compose up command.
+You can edit the docker-compose files with any editor like Visual Studio Code or Sublime Text, and run the application with the docker-compose up command.

-By convention, the docker-compose.yml file contains your base configuration and other static settings.
+By convention, the docker-compose.yml file contains your base and more static configuration.
 That means that the service configuration should not change depending on the deployment environment you are targeting.

-The docker-compose.override.yml file, as its name suggests, contains configuration settings that override the base configuration, such as configuration that depends on the deployment environment.
-You can have multiple override files with different names also.
+The docker-compose.override.yml file, as its name suggests, contains configuration settings that override the base configuration.
+For instance, configuration that depends on the deployment environment.
+You can have multiple override files with different names, too.
 The override files usually contain additional information needed by the application but specific to an environment or to a deployment.